Skip to content

 GossipSub is used to broadcast some messages in a network, and allows to balance between latency, bandwidth usage, privacy and attack resistance.

-You'll find a good explanation on how GossipSub works here.
+You'll find a good explanation of how GossipSub works here.
 There are a lot of parameters you can tweak to adjust how GossipSub behaves but here we'll use the sane defaults shipped with libp2p.

 We'll start by creating our metric structure like previously